MiCurry/SMARTS2/README.md

 While using all of the above required arguments running `python3 smarts.py list tests` will display the tests available in the directory passed by `-t`.

-3. Create a test of your own
+3. Create a new test

-Tests are also implemented in Python as a class and are imported by the TestRunner.
+Tests are implemented in Python as a class and are imported by the SMARTS TestRunner.
 Individual tests will need to reside in a directory of their own inside the main test directory.
 The name of this directory will need to be the same name of the file of the test and will need to be the same name of the